giampaolo/psutil/docs/stdlib-equivalents.rst

    * - :meth:`Process.wait`
      - :meth:`subprocess.Popen.wait`
      - Equivalent, but on Linux and BSD psutil uses efficient OS-level waiting instead of busy polling.
-Backported to CPython 3.15 in `BPO-144047`_.
+Added to CPython 3.15 in `GH-144047`_.